In every industry, there are four types of leaders:

-Kevin was a leader on CyrusOne’ data center design and build in Chandler, Arizona in 2012.
-It is the largest data center facility in the United States, and yet of the most energy efficient.
-It is “massively modular” and has been certified against SSAE 16, PCI DSS, HIPAA, ISO 27001 and FISMA.
+Kevin led CyrusOne’s data center design and build in Chandler, Arizona 2012.
+It is the largest data center facility in the United States, yet the most energy efficient.
+It is “massively modular” and has been certified against SSAE 16, PCI DSS, HIPAA, ISO 27001, and FISMA.

-Data center executives should follow Kevin on various media channels because he appreciates and believes in collaborative design, and has been quoted as a believer in competitors helping each other out with design best practices.
-This sort of unselfish, industry focused mindset is what moves innovation forward.
+Data center executives should follow Kevin on various media channels because he appreciates and believes in collaborative design.
+He has been quoted as a believer in competitors helping each other out with design best practices.
+This sort of unselfish, industry-focused mindset is what moves innovation forward.

 Mark Thiele, SuperNap